schmidt-x/QmkHidHostUnicode/README.md

 > The following examples are based on the [Raw HID feature](https://docs.qmk.fm/features/rawhid) mentioned earlier.<br>
 > Please refer to the documentation for your device's firmware for the corresponding details.

-Helper function that's used across the examples:
+A helper function used across the examples:

 ```c
 #include "raw_hid.h"